scrapinghub/web-poet/docs/intro/overrides.rst

 ~~~~~~~~~~~

 Of course, you can use the combination of both which enables you to specify in
-either contexts of Page Objects and Item Classes.
+either contexts of Page Objects and item classes.

 .. code-block:: python